alexanderwedlund/isp-keyword-analyzer/README.md

 - Support for Swedish and English language ISPs
 - Session management for saving and resuming analysis
 - Excel export of analysis results with detailed metrics
+- Context viewing functionality that displays surrounding sentences when analyzing keywords to improve classification accuracy

 ## Installation